-Initiative Launch Indirect Cost Allocation Community of Practice Overview and Components Create a community of practice (CoP) that offers resources, knowledge sharing, and technical assistance in indirect cost allocation, including assessments of opportunities to standardize and ensure that indirect costs have been fully allocated at programs funded by special revenue and federal grant funds.
-Key elements of launching and sustaining a community of practice include identifying a leadership sponsor, defining the vision and scope, collating relevant materials into a centrally-managed location, and providing valuable content in the form of e-mail communications, guest speakers, and discussions.
-Process efficiencies resulting from shared practices and collaboration on challenging scenarios encountered by community members Outcomes and Benefits Enhanced accountability/transparency from program costs which accurately reflect the indirect costs of personnel, fringe benefits, and general-fund activities that support non-general fund programs Hard dollar benefits through decreased general fund subsidy of activities supported by federal and special revenue funds, as well as through greater awareness when negotiating federal indirect cost plans

-People The success of a community of practice is dependent upon the value that it provides to its members.
-Communication and content must evolve to reflect the needs of members and the organization, but as evidenced by its prioritization by Finance stakeholders, a community of practice of this nature has their initial support.
-Implementation Considerations Process The process for establishing a community of practice is generally agreed upon and will not require any changes to current operating procedures.
-Technology Existing technology can support the implementation of a community of practice, and will support its launch in the form of a website and other finance-specific applications.
-Policy Current policy does not present an obstacle to the creation of an indirect cost allocation community of practice.
-Summary Rationale share knowle community of practice on indirect cost allocation, agency experts will be able to edge and achieve greater standardization on indirect cost allocation, leading to in the form of rates which reflect the true costs of administering all programs.
+Initiation Loursh Indirect Cost Allocation Devices Morkgroup Initiative Launch Indirect Cost Allocation Review Workgroup Overview and Components Create a workgroup that offers resources, knowledge sharing, and technical assistance in indirect cost allocation, including assessments of opportunities to standardize and ensure that indirect costs have been fully allocated at programs funded by special revenue and federal grant funds.
+Key elements of launching and sustaining a workgroup include identifying a leadership sponsor, defining the vision and scope, collating relevant materials into a centrally-managed location, and providing valuable content in the form of e-mail communications, guest speakers, and discussions.
+Outcomes and Benefits scenarios enc Enhanced ac iencies resulting from shared practices and collaboration on challenging ountered by community members. countability and transparency of program costs, which accurately reflect sts of personnel, fringe benefits, and general-fund activities that support non- programs.
+Hard dollar benefits through decreased general fund subsidy of activities supported by federal and special revenue funds, as well as through greater awareness when negotiating federal indirect cost plans.
+People The success of a workgroup is dependent upon the value that it provides to its members.
+Communication and content must evolve to reflect the needs of members and the organization, but as evidenced by its prioritization by Finance stakeholders, a workgroup of this nature has their initial support.
+Implementation Considerations Process The process for establishing a workgroup is generally agreed upon and will not require any changes to current operating procedures.
+Technology Existing technology can support the implementation of a workgroup, and will support its launch in the form of a website and other finance-specific applications.
+Policy Current policy does not present an obstacle to the creation of an ind cost allocation workgroup.
+Summary Rationale knowledge an By forming a workgroup on indirect cost allocation, agency experts will be able to share knowledge and achieve greater standardization on indirect cost allocation, leading to improvement in the form of rates which reflect the true costs of administering all programs.